 - Hospitality businesses, including restaurants, cafés, pubs and bars.

-The information provided is intended to help businesses make decisions that will enable them to reopen as safely as possible for both their workers and customers.
+The information provided is intended to help businesses make decisions that will enable them to operate as safely as possible for both their workers and customers:

-They can use the guidance to identify an action plan, depending on the unique nature, size and type of business they run and how it is organised, operated and managed.
+The guidance can be used to identify an action plan, depending on the unique nature, size and type of the business and how it is organised, operated and managed.
 Businesses will need to undertake risk assessments to identify potential hazards and make any changes required to ensure maximum safety.

 A new official UK mark has been developed by UK-wide tourist boards which a business can display to indicate that they have adopted government and public health guidance, have carried out a COVID-19 risk assessment and have the required processes in place.